live-wire/journal/algorithms_for_intelligent_decision_making/README.md

     - *Plurality with elimination*: Outcome with fewest votes is eliminated (Repeat till there is a majority/winner) (French Elections)
     - *Borda count*: If there are n candidates, each agent will give n-1 votes to top preference,n-2 to second .. and 0 to the last one.
 (Sports Evaluations)
     - *Successive/Pairwise Elimination*: Pairwise elimination.
 (Like Hackjunction Budapest) (Sensitive to order in which you run it)
+    - *Copeland/Schulze*: Pairwise majority between 2 candidates and then assign +1 to winner and -1 to loser.
+Do this for all pairs.
+(Always selects the condorcet winner).
 - **Condorcet Consistency**:
     - Means there is a clear winner (a candidate always wins in a pairwise majority(50% votes)).
     - NOTE: There is not always a condorcet winner!